redshadowz/GroupFinder/README.md

 >[Auto Filter] - Whether to only show groups near your level(default: 6 level difference).
 [Play Sound] - Plays a sound when a group is found.
 [Show Dungeons/Raids/Quests/Other/LFM/LFG] - To show/hide groups matching your criteria.
 ["Keywords" editbox] - Filters your group list using this text.
-Use "/" for more than one search.
+Separate by commas for multiple searches.
 The dropdown box will auto-populate a list of groups based on your level.
 [Auto /Who] - Whether to automatically '/who' groups/players from chat for their class/level information.

 >[Join World Channel] - Keeps you in the World Channel.